-Plant communities: Emergent Marsh, Forested Wetland, Oak Savanna, Oak Woodland, Riparian Forest, Riparian Forest Low Density PA, Scrub Shrub, Upland Forest
+Plant communities: Emergent Marsh, Shrub Wetland, Forested Wetland, Oak Woodland, Riparian Forest, Upland Forest

 Nature at Maroon Ponds was greatly compromised due to heavy human use and man-made infrastructure—from asphalt and debris to a dam that held back an old irrigation pond.
 Invasive vegetation and blocked connections to the Tualatin River also severely diminished natural processes at the site.

 This site was purchased by Metro in 1995.
 Construction began in 2014.
 Working together, Metro and Clean Water Services (CWS) are restoring vital wetlands and forests at Maroon Ponds, as well as along the nearby margins of the Tualatin River.
 Over 5,000 cubic yards of man-made fill have been removed and safely disposed, including abandoned car parts, road debris and garbage.
 The restoration actions have dramatically improved the site’s natural hydrology, allowing three small creeks to flow through wetlands and reconnect with open water habitat on the Tualatin River floodplain and the Tualatin River itself.
 Annual monitoring for amphibians and turtles reveals that these species are making a comeback on the site while beavers have expanded their foraging into newly planted areas.

 Tualatin Valley Irrigation District (TVID), Joint Water Commission (JWC) and Portland General Electric (PGE) also helped make this possible.
 TVID provided access through their property during construction; TVID and JWC worked with CWS to make sure the project met everyone’s needs; and PGE granted CWS access to enhance the creek that flows into the natural area from adjacent PGE-owned land.